 - The meal was completely ruined.

 - He was seriously injured.

 You can always search Google to check and see if these adjectives are commonly used together.

 Here’s a trick: put the words together inside quotation marks.
 This tells Google that you want to look for the two words together.

 And remember, be careful about how you use pretty when giving someone a compliment.

 Be sure to choose the intensifier that best expresses your meaning.

 For more practice, try using one or more of these intensifiers in an example in the comments.

 I’ll be sure to let you know how you did!

-For more practice with how to use intonation to express your meaning in English, try the free five-day Intonation Challenge.
-You’ll get more control over your pitch and learn how to change your meaning through intonation.
+For more practice with how to use intonation to express your meaning in English, consider joining the Intonation Clinic.
+You’ll get more control over your pitch and learn how to express your meaning through your tone of voice.